adeenal/cs152project/index.md

 The CycleGAN is an extension of the GAN architecture that involves the simultaneous training of two generator models and two discriminator models.
 We can summarize it as:
 1. Generator Model 1:
-  -Input: Takes input form collection 1.
+  * Input: Takes input form collection 1.
-  -Output: Generates a sample in collection 2.
+  * Output: Generates a sample in collection 2.
 2. Discriminator Model 1:
-  -Input: Takes real samples from collection 2 and output from Generator Model 1.
+  * Input: Takes real samples from collection 2 and output from Generator Model 1.
-  -Output: Likelihood of a sample is from collection 2.
+  * Output: Likelihood of a sample is from collection 2.
  Similarly,
 1. Generator Model 2:
-  -Input: Takes input form collection 2.
+  * Input: Takes input form collection 2.
-  -Output: Generates a sample in collection 1.
+  * Output: Generates a sample in collection 1.
 2. Discriminator Model 2:
-  -Input: Takes real samples from collection 1 and output from Generator Model 2.
+  * Input: Takes real samples from collection 1 and output from Generator Model 2.
-  -Output: Likelihood of a sample is from collection 1.
+  * Output: Likelihood of a sample is from collection 1.

 ## Ethics